-The Center for Southwest Research provides fellowships each year for UNM graduate students to work in collections, digitization, and other program areas of the CSWR.
-These are not research fellowships.* Funding comes from the UNM Center for Regional Studies, University Library endowments, and other sources.
+The Center for Southwest Research and Special Collections (CSWR) and Latin American Collections provide fellowships each year for UNM graduate students to work with collections, digitization projects and other areas.
+These are not research fellowships.* Funding comes from the University Libraries Center for Regional Studies, endowments and other sources.

-Below are our 2014/2015 graduate fellowship announcements and the application form.
-The application deadline is May 9, 2014.
+Below are our 2014/2015 fellowship descriptions and the application form

 Our 2013-2014 Center for Southwest Fellows and Graduate Assistants:

 Emily Cammack, Tony Hillerman Digital fellow

 Donatella Davanzo, NM Route 66 Photographic Survey fellow